wolstena/blacklist_service/README.md

 b1891791ea61   mongo:5.0.4                "docker-entrypoint.s…"   2 minutes ago   Up About a minute   0.0.0.0:27017->27017/tcp   mongo
 ```

-After the application starts, to add test data to mongo navigate to `http://localhost:5000/add_test_data` in your web browser or run:
+After the application starts:

+Not what you would want in a production server but to add test data to mongo navigate to `http://localhost:5000/add_test_data` in your web browser or run:
 ```
 $ curl localhost:5000/add_test_data
 status	200